 Increasing your chances of successful insemination

 Artificial insemination won’t work for everyone and there are no guarantees, but there are things you can do to increase your chances of conceiving.

 First, timing is essential.
 It’s critical to perform the procedure during your ovulation period.
 You may consider buying an ovulation kit to be sure since women can ovulate between days 11 and 19 of their cycle.

 Second, reaching orgasm while injecting the sperm, or shortly afterward, can increase success because it helps pull the sperm deeper into the cervix and may speed up the flow of sperm.

 Third, it’s important to know that you may need to repeat the procedure multiple times before you are able to conceive.

-At-home insemination is an excellent option for many women thanks to the comfort, convenience, and low cost it affords.
+An at-home insemination is an excellent option for many women thanks to the comfort, convenience, and low cost it affords.
 But it’s only one option.
 And there may be reasons why home insemination is not a good or effective choice for you.
 If you try it and it doesn’t work, please remember there are many other options to help you start a family.
-Please contact the Seattle Sperm Bank with any questions or concerns you may have about performing artificial insemination at home, or to learn about other methods available to you.
+Please contact the Seattle Sperm Bank with any questions or concerns you may have about performing artificial insemination at home or to learn about other methods available to you.